lun0522/Notes/Algorithms/Highest-Frequency-Problems.md

         return x
 ```

-Similarily, in the code above, `self.counter` maps each character to its frequency, while `self.freqs` is a stack of stack, where `stack[i]` stacks all numbers of frequency **at least `i`**.
+Similarily, in the code above, `self.counter` maps each character to its frequency, while `self.freqs` is a stack of stack, where `self.freqs[i]` stacks all numbers of frequency **at least `i`**.
 When we need to get numbers of the highest frequency, we go to `self.freqs[-1]`.
-Since "if there is a tie for most frequent element, the element closest to the top of the stack is removed and returned", we simply pop out `stack[-1][-1]`.
+Since "if there is a tie for most frequent element, the element closest to the top of the stack is removed and returned", we simply pop out `self.freqs[-1][-1]`.

 Note that after a number is pushed onto the stack and its frequency increases by 1, we don't remove it from the old frequency slot, so that the history of `.push` is preserved, which will be useful for the future `.pop`.